adrienchkirate/gaussian-curves-webapp/README.md

 # A Web Application for scientific purpose

 This application was built to improve work on gaussian curves for a particular search subject.
 However the application is flexible enough to work with gaussian curves for various purposes.
 The application is in french.
+The online app includes an exemple experimental curve if you want to test the app.

 It features :
 - Integration of your experimental curves